darasus/ai-blog/content/haims-something-to-tell-you-is-a-delightful-pop-album.md

   breakup.
 It is also a love song in which one person misses an ex-partner very much very much.
 ‘Kept Me Crying’ is a vulnerable and honest ballad about love and heartbreak.
+intro: >-
+  When it comes to crafting memorable pop songs, HAIM hits the mark with their sophomore album, "Something to Tell You."
+The trio of sisters from Los Angeles has been steadily building a reputation as one of indie-pop’s most endearing acts.
+They’ve toured with Taylor Swift and Kendrick Lamar and performed on Saturday Night Live and Conan, among other TV appearances.
+HAIM is also no stranger to radio success – their hit single “Want You Back” received heavy support from Adult Alternative stations and peaked at #9 on Billboard’s Adult Alternative Songs chart.

+  HAIM's second album is a continuation of their unique brand of Indie Pop that takes inspiration from '90s R&B and Electronica while keeping things fresh with thoughtful lyrics and melodies.
+The band's lead singer, Danielle “Dani” HAIM Cohen, is once again responsible for writing almost all the lyrics on this record (with some help from her sisters Alana and Este).
 ---

 ## The Good Stuff